theobald-software/theobald-software.github.io/_includes/_content/en/xis-specific/deltaq/parametrization.md

-{% include _content/en/xis-specific/parameterization/parametrization-about.md  %}

 ### Custom Properties

-The *Custom Properties* define the properties unique to the Xtract DeltaQ component. <br>
+The *Custom Properties* define the properties unique to the component.
-When parameterizing the DeltaQ component using SSIS variables or Data Flow Properties, the *Custom Porperties* are overwritten.
+When parameterizing the component using SSIS variables or Expression Properties, the *Custom Porperties* are overwritten.

-List of relevant *Custom Properties* of the DeltaQ component:
+List of relevant *Custom Properties*:

 |Property|Comment|
 |:----|:----|